-What to Expect at a Computer-Based Examination on Test Day
+What to Expect at a Computer-Based Exam on Test Day

 Please arrive at the test site with required reference(s), if desired, for use during the exam.
 Required examination references are listed with the examination outlines found in this bulletin.
 References for examinations are not supplied by the Code Council or the testing center.